Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/API.md

 [manual](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html).

-The `ProjectAuditor` class provides the interface for running project analysis, via its `Audit()` and `AuditAsync()` methods, which return a `ProjectReport` object.
+The `ProjectAuditor` class provides the interface for running project analysis, via its `Audit()` and `AuditAsync()` methods, which return a `Report` object.
 In the code example above, `Audit()` does not take any configuration parameters, which means it will create and use an `AnalysisParams` object with default values.
 This results in a full analysis of the project, targeting the currently-selected build platform and performing a "Player" code build.